marziosala/marziosala.github.io/_posts/2021-03-07-laplacian.md

 These results show that, because of the F-principle, PINNs converge quickly to the low frequencies of the solution; the convergence to the high frequencies is slow and requires many more epochs, as we have seen.
 Because of this, PINNs tend to be of limited usage when the application requires highly accurate solutions that contain high frequency modes.
+They will shine more with nonlinear problems and complex, high-dimensional domains, as we will show in following posts.